Sandeep8986/demo1/README.md

 # demo1
-This is a demo for git and GitHub class.
+This is a demo for Git and GitHub class.